rashid-m/corbettmaths/blockchain/pdex/README.md

 LPs can deposit a single token in a custom price range above or below the current price: if the market price enters into their specified range, they sell one asset for another along a smooth curve while earning swap fees in the process.

 ## How to trade on pDEX?

+`Below is trading process if only new price P won't cross to new initialized tick`

 [![1-gh35s-RDa-Nmn-VY7-S5avb42-A.png](https://i.postimg.cc/sfKZK5sv/1-gh35s-RDa-Nmn-VY7-S5avb42-A.png)](https://postimg.cc/V5r6krS8)